There are 2 types of poker software

-When we play poker we often want to switch between the poker table and websites, either related websites to support our play or unrelated websites when the action on the felt gets slow.
+When we play poker we often want to switch between the poker table and websites, either related websites to support our play or unrelated websites when the action on the table is slow.
 In browser poker makes this much easier.

 Why didn’t we do this 10 years ago?
 What has changed?

-Until recently poker rooms had good reasons to make their own stand-alone software
+Until recently poker sites had good reasons to make their own stand-alone software.

 Different users had different browsers with different configurations and different extensions.
 This gave developers little control over the environment in which their program would be run, something they hate.